 It seems pretty obvious that vehicle 2 is not at fault, so that is going to be our claimant for personal injuries in this example.
 The person in vehicle 2 or his/her injury attorney will likely put both vehicle 1 and vehicle 3’s insurance companies on notice and set up claims.
 However, it would not be surprising if the automobile insurers for vehicles 1 and 3 engaged in a liability dispute.

 The insurance company for vehicle 1 would argue that vehicle 3 was following too closely while the insurance company for vehicle 3 would argue that there was a “sudden emergency” and that vehicle 1 was negligently driving a disabled vehicle too slowly for conditions.
-Such a dispute often makes it difficult for claimants such as the driver of vehicle 2 to makes claims, especially if the injuries are relatively small.
+Such a dispute often makes it difficult for claimants such as the driver of vehicle 2 to make claims, especially if the injuries are relatively small.

 Insurance companies know that such disputes make it difficult for injured parties to make claims because if the claims cannot be resolved pre-suit, then the claimant has to incur the expenses of filing a lawsuit and suing both drivers 1 and 3, even if the claimant has a smaller soft tissue injury.
 Of course, if the driver of vehicle 2 suffered from catastrophic injuries, then it would make economical sense to bring the lawsuit regardless of which insurance company admitted or denied liability.